Platoniq/decidim-hacks/README.md

 This instance is intended to allow anyone interested to experiment with Decidim in a easy way by using Docker.

+**This instance is for educational purposes and should not be used for production sites.**

 ### Requirements:

 1. Install **Docker** and **Docker-compose**, find the official guides to install them here: